 Occupational Therapy Assistant Overview

 Occupational Therapy Assistant is one of the nation’s fastest-growing professions.
-The US Department of Labor estimates that the demand for OTAs will increase 40% by 2024, much faster than the average for all occupations.
+The US Department of Labor estimates that the demand for OTAs will increase by 40% by 2024, much faster than the average for all occupations.
 The nationwide median pay is $52,300 per year.
-OTAs work in a variety of locations, primarily in outpatient clinics, hospitals, schools, home health and nursing care facilities.
+OTAs work in a variety of locations, primarily in outpatient clinics, hospitals, schools, home health, and nursing care facilities.
 For more information on OTA careers, visit A-B Tech's Career Coach.